saitaiky/notebook/docs/docs/cloud-computing/aws/database/rds.md

 sidebar_position: 1
 ---

 Amazon RDS (Relational Database Service) is a managed database service offered by AWS that simplifies the process of setting up, operating, and scaling relational databases in the cloud.
-It allows you to choose from various database engines such as MySQL, PostgreSQL, MariaDB, Oracle, and Microsoft SQL Server, and provides automated tasks like hardware provisioning, patching, backup, recovery, and scaling.
-RDS enables developers to focus on building applications without worrying about the complexities of database management, while ensuring high availability, durability, and security of the underlying database infrastructure.
+It allows you to choose from various database engines such as **MySQL, PostgreSQL, MariaDB, Oracle**, and **Microsoft SQL Server**, and provides automated tasks like hardware provisioning, patching, backup, recovery, and scaling.

 ## Behaviour